-MAX, Cincy Code IT Offer Part-Time Evening / Weekend Java Coding Bootcamp
+MAX, Cincy Code IT Offer Part-Time Java Coding Bootcamp

-In an effort to help working professionals and companies interested in developing their employees alike, MAX’s Cincy Code IT program has launched an evening / weekend software development bootcamp program.
+In an effort to help working professionals and companies interested in developing their employees alike, MAX’s Cincy Code IT program has launched a part-time Bootcamp.

 MAX has been conducting IT training since 1998.
 In 2012, MAX paired with Great American Insurance (GAI) to create what was then called a developer apprentice program to help address the ever-growing need of software developers.
 GAI chose friends, family members, and current employees that had an aptitude for more – and put them through rigorous training to become software developers.

 Since then, MAX has worked with several other companies in Cincinnati on similar arrangements.
 Because of its popularity, MAX opened it up to the public under the Cincy Code IT program name.

 However, as is often the case, businesses can often not afford to have mission-critical employees take an 11-week program, and working professionals providing the main source of income or benefits for their families cannot simply quit their jobs to join a program such as Cincy Code IT.

 To address this disconnect, MAX created an evening/weekend developer Bootcamp program, scheduled to begin October 23rd.
 The curriculum is geared to be exactly the same as the 11-week program but spread out over 25 weeks instead of 11.